bitsofcotton/goki_check_cc/README.md

 And then, aiming to get scene from roughly prepared dictionaries, and, reproduce the scene with another prepared dictionaries, and, get a copy of image produced 3D model into a dictionary.
 Now, implementing bone enabled match.

+N.B. if the image is from the photo, it better depths preceders like defocus and so on.
+This implement is F=&infin; and y-axis polarized form because of theoretical interest.

 Please refer older information at https://sourceforge.net/p/gokicheck/wiki/Home/ .

 # How to use